Vilseck-Lab/LaDyBUGS/openmm/1.gen_charmm_psf/README.md

 Double check that all information in genpsf.inp matches the needs of your system.
 Then submit the genpsf.job script to slurm (or your local queue scheduler) to generate your CHARMM `patch.psf` and `patch.pdb` files.

 Finally, run `get_alchem_idx.py` in this directory after `genpsf.job` finishes.
 This script assists our setup in `../2.gen_omm_system` and identifies the atom numbers of all alchemical atoms in each substituent.
 We will want to insert the 0-indexed values in `../2.gen_omm_system/setupOMMSystem.py`.
-It is helpful to write the output of this file to disk for easy reference (see `example/idx.txt` for an example).
+It is helpful to write the output of this script to disk for easy reference (see `example/idx.txt` for an example).